Open-Back vs. Closed-Back Headphones: Which Should You Buy?

 Compared to open-back headphones, you don’t get the same live music or soundstage effect.
 Instead, closed-back headphones take on the character of the enclosure itself.
 That’s why many designs use anti-resonant materials – to reduce the negative aspects of hearing music inside such a small environment and make the closed-back listening experience more pleasant.

 Getting started with closed-back headphones

-If you’re looking for closed-back headphones that offer great sound and excellent build quality, look no further than the Master & Dynamic MH40.
-Nearly all of the MH40’s components are stainless steel, aluminum, or leather.
-They’ve got a classic look, so you’re sure to stand out from the masses of listeners with jet black headphones.
+If you’re looking for closed-back headphones that offer great sound and excellent build quality, look no further than the Focal Elegia's.
+Nearly all of the Focal's components are made in France and deliver beyond their price.
+They’ve got a unique look, so you’re sure to stand out from the masses of listeners with cookie-cutter headphones.

-The Bowers & Wilkins P7 is a solid choice, too.
-With the P7’s you get a tight seal around the ears for a true passive noise-canceling experience.
+The Bowers & Wilkins PX is a solid choice, too.
+With the PX’s you get a tight seal around the ears for a true passive noise-canceling experience.
 At the same time, you enjoy the wide range of frequencies you expect from a professional set of headphones.

-You might love the EL-8 so much that you want an open-back version.
+You might love the LCD-XC's so much that you want an open-back version.
 Thankfully, Audeze makes one.

 Where and how you listen: The crux of the open-back vs. closed-back question

 Now that you understand the differences between open-back and closed-back headphones, you need to figure out your priorities.
 Where will you use the headphones most often?
 Will it be in a quiet place, or can you get away with having others hear your music a little?